What texts does the robot use for image search?

 attribute for sites whose content consists predominantly of images.

-This is what an alt
+This is how an alt

 <img border="0" alt="[alternative text]" src="risunok.jpg"